rodydavis/flutter_everywhere/README.md

 ### Shared

 This is the part of the app that can share everything used in the Flutter SDK.
 Like Models, Themes and Locale.
+Shared inclues core.

 1. Run `cd shared`